-In a room, in a house, on the back of a giant, lives a Verido, a teenager whose name is a mixture of two good things: Lu, for the sky, and Pin, a type of winged beetle.
+In a room, in a house, on the back of a giant, lives a Verido, a youngling whose name is a mix of two good things: Lu, for the sky, and Pin, a type of winged beetle.
 "Come on Lupin, keep at it.
 Keep searching."
 Lupin said, busy upturning all objects in the house.
 While proud of this name, Lupin did not choose it.
 Verido are unique in the way that their names and lineage appear on their skin a few years after they're grown.
-They take on the appearance of lines, and swirls, and when interpreted by a skilled Reader, they're translated into the common tongue.
-These patterns are then pricked with a permanent blue colour to add emphasis.
+They take on the appearance of lines and swirls, and when interpreted by a skilled Reader, they're translated into the Common Tongue.
+These patterns are in turn pricked with a permanent blue color, as is tradition for the Verido people.

-Lupin could never remember where things were, much-needed items had a way of getting 'lost'.
+Lupin could never remember where things were.
 Worse yet, was that Lupin also liked to borrow things.
 All Verido borrowed from one another.
 If they saw something they liked in the house of another, they would take it without asking.
-Objects had a way of making the rounds and somehow always ended up back where they'd started — that is, unless Lupin was the borrower.
-Many objects from homes around the village never returned.
+Objects had a way of making the rounds and somehow always ended up back where they'd started—that is, unless Lupin was the borrower.
+Many objects from homes around the village never returned to their point of origin.
 Everyone knew who to blame, yet no one came to claim anything back, having found joy in owning fewer things.

-Lupin lived in a tall narrow house.
-Because the ground in Volare was never still, the buildings were designed to twist and sway without breaking.
-Lupin liked sleeping from a hammock, it would never stop swinging, carried by the constant motion of the world.
+All in the city of Volare lived in tall, narrow houses, designed to twist and sway without breaking.
+The ground was never still, as it lay on the back of an Ilk.
+Lupin slept in a hammock, the motion of the giant made it rock from side to side without effort.
 Overlooking the hammock was a gap in the ceiling, a window equipped with a heavy storm shutter.
 With a clearing like this, Lupin could sleep with the stars.
-Those lights, unlike all earthly objects, were impossible to borrow.
-The young Verido liked to pretend though, with fingers obscuring the edges and narrowing down into a pinch.
+Those lights, unlike objects in Verido houses, were impossible to borrow, the young Volarian liked to pretend though, with fingers obscuring the edges and narrowing down into a pinch.

-The kitchen was on the bottom floor, a cramped — "Cosy!
-It's cosy is what it is," Lupin corrected.
-The kitchen was a cosy area with a pantry, a fire bowl and a cold pot.
-The fire bowl, like many other objects in the house, was made out of molded carapace shavings, a material endemic to the Ilk.
+The kitchen was on the bottom floor.
+A cosy area, with a pantry, a fire bowl and a cold pot.
+The fire bowl, like many other objects in the house, was made from molded carapace shavings, a material endemic to the Ilk.
 The bowl had ashes from yesterday's cooking.
-The cold pot had another pot inside it, with its outer wall completely covered in sand.
-In the innermost pot lay fresh teaweet berries.
-Then, there was the pantry, consisting of two long poles stuck out of the ground with braided isilk baskets hanging inbetween.
-Lupin kept a variety of herbs and root vegetables in these, like looma roots, bibiskiss and plumpkins.
-On the ground lay a box with a sack of teaweet berries, and next to it was a jar with a bubbly brown mixture labelled as "Henbi".
-Lupin stopped baking when Levi died, but never stopped feeding Henbi, the smellydough starter.
+The cold pot had another pot inside it, with its outer wall covered in sand.
+In the innermost pot lay fresh laniva beans.
+Then, there was the pantry, two long poles fixed to the floor with braided isilk baskets hanging in-between.
+Lupin kept a variety of herbs and root vegetables in these baskets favorites like looma roots, bibiskiss and plumpkins.
+On the ground lay a box with a sack of woodgeon berries.
+Next to it was a jar with a bubbly brown mixture bearing the label "Henbi".
+Lupin stopped baking when Levi died, but never stopped feeding Henbi, the family smellydough starter.
 When alone, this Verido preferred to prepare simple meals, like grilled root vegetables on a bed of brown agarice with a side of tea.

-Some bottles of tea were steeping outside right now, warmed by the sun.
-Momentarily forgetting about the scarf, Lupin stepped out and put a nose to a bottle of licky root tea, judged it to be ready and brought it inside.
+Bottles of tea were steeping on the doorstep, warmed by the sun.
+Momentarily forgetting about the scarf, Lupin stepped out and put a nose to a bottle of licky root tea.
+"Um, it's ready" Lupin said, carrying the bottle inside.
 The drink was syrupy and sweet.
 The dark circular roots of the plant, heavy with liquid, lay at the bottom of the bottle.
 Licky root was grown here in the village, Lupin walked to the base of Vol's nape everyday to harvest it.
 Few plants could thrive up here, the altitude did not permit much, although shroos and small garden herbs were plentiful.

 "LOOK AT YOU!
 All dressed up and fancy-like!"

 "I am fancy aren't I?"
-Lupin was wearing traditional ceremonial wear, a set only worn on special occasions like on Green or Leaping days.
-Lupin had a necklace of blue thread cascading down over a bare chest, the lower half of the body was covered with a patterned knee-long cloth, and superimposed with a woven mat.
+Lupin was wearing traditional ceremonial wear, a set only worn on special occasions, such Green or Leaping days.
+Lupin wore a necklace of blue thread, it cascaded down over a bare chest.
+From the hips, hung a patterned knee-long cloth, superimposed with a woven isilk mat.
 "I spent all of last night looking for each piece.
 Now if only I could find my scarf."

 "Your hair looks nice blue!"
 Rosmus said, impressed with the work.
-Lupin's hair was trimmed short on the sides and long at the top, where it slumped forward and dipped partially over the forehead.
-"Your face paint though is um— well, it's um —it's unique is what it is!"
+Lupin's hair was short on the sides and long at the top, where it slumped forward and dipped partially over the forehead.
+"Your face paint though is um—well... it's unique is what it is!"

 During special events, Verido dyed their sandy hair and faces blue using the crushed pigments of the fruit of the looberry plant.
 "I ran out of looberries about halfway into it."
 Lupin admitted.
-Normally, the blue paint covered all from the bridge of the nose to the top of the head, Lupin had covered up most areas but it was spread thin.
+When applied correctly, the blue paint covered all from the bridge of the nose to the top of the head.
+Lupin had covered up most areas but the paint was too thin.

 "I know, but we're not going."
 Rosmus said.